Blog / What Does an Educational Assistant Do? Key Duties and Responsibilities

 A significant part of your role as a student support worker involves providing direct, personalized support to students who need it most.
 This includes:

-• Collaborating with teachers and parents to implement Individualized Education Plans (IEPs) tailored to each student’s needs
+- Collaborating with teachers and parents to implement Individualized Education Plans (IEPs) tailored to each students’ needs

 While this support is crucial, it’s important to understand the boundaries of the role.
-As EA Joanna explains, “Educational assistants are not responsible for teaching or lesson planning.
+As EA Joanna explains, “Education assistants are not responsible for teaching or lesson planning.
 They support the classroom teacher, helping with students’ needs without having to manage curriculum or government policies.”

 2. Promoting a Positive and Inclusive Learning Environment